lsst-sitcom/sitcomtn-037/index.rst

 Much of this report builds off the findings and recommendations of the first `FAFF report`_.
 It is expected that the readers are already familiar with the findings and recommendations.

-This report is structured into sections, where the first addresses each of the charge questions individually.
+The remainder of this report is structured into sections that address each of the charge questions individually.
-The charge question has been copied into each section for ease-of-readability.
+The relevant charge question has been copied into each section for ease-of-readability.
-After addressing each charge question is a section on findings that are pertinent to the commissioning team but fall outside the scope of the original `charge`_ .
+The report concludes with a section on findings that are pertinent to the commissioning team but fall outside the scope of the original `charge`_ .
 It is recommended that these issues get addressed by either a follow-on charge or another mechanism.

 Rapid Analysis Capability